kumahq/kuma-website/src/production/gateway/built-in.md

 Notice that listeners have tags like `Dataplanes`.
 This will be useful when binding routes to listeners.

 {% tip %}
-These are Kuma policies so if you are running on multi-zone they need to be created on the Global CP.
+These are {{ site.mesh_product_name }} policies so if you are running on multi-zone they need to be created on the Global CP.
 See the [dedicated section](/docs/{{ page.version }}/deployments/multi-zone) for detailed information.
 {% endtip %}